Economics Courses (FCB)

 ECO 510 - Global Markets and Sustainability

 Examination of global macroeconomics and its application to the modern business environment, the business cycle and economic policies, major linkages between economies, domestic and international economic indicators, institutions and cultural aspects of business, sustainable development.
-Prerequisite: BUS 500 and Foster College of Business Graduate Student or Consent of Associate Dean.
+Prerequisite: Foster College of Business Graduate Student or Consent of Associate Dean.

 ECO 603 - Economic Markets: Competition and Monopoly